 The anti-backrow skill.
 Bandit can be triggered once per duel at 1500 LP or lower and allows you to steal an opposing facedown card, effectively giving you a free +1.
 Given all the LP costs from Vampire Familiar and Vampire Retainer’s search effects, as well as from Vampire's Domain, this deck has a relatively easy time reaching the 1500 LP threshold.
 Typically, Bandit is used in combination with multiple uses of Vampire Grace and Kingdom in one turn to fully clear opposing backrow and guarantee the OTK.
 As you might expect, this skill is at its best against backrow heavy decks like Control, but is subpar vs. decks like Koa’ki Meiru, which may not run much backrow.

-The “toolbox” skill for a toolbox deck.
+The “toolbox” skill for a toolbox deck, though it is now arguably outclassed by KaibaCorp Bling.
 Destiny Draw can be triggered once per duel after losing 2000 or more LP and allows you to draw any card you choose from your deck on your next draw phase.
 As mentioned above for Bandit, Vampires have an incredibly easy time reaching low LP thresholds with all their LP costs, hence the deck synergizes well with Destiny Draw.
-This skill is most often used to draw into game winning cards such as [Hey, Trunade!} and Enemy Controller.
+This skill is most often used to draw into game winning cards such as Hey, Trunade and Enemy Controller.

-The recent buff to KC Bling from the January 2019 banlist makes it a very viable alternative to Destiny Draw as the primary “toolbox” skill.
-KC Bling now triggers on your draw phase every time you lose 1000 LP and does the following:
+The recent buff to KC Bling from the January 2019 banlist now makes it the preferred “toolbox” skill over Destiny Draw.
+KC Bling can now be triggered on your draw phase every time you lose 1000 LP and does the following:

 - It draws you a random card from all the prismatic cards in your deck.
 If your deck contains no more prismatic cards, then…